 buttermilk go bad

 You have an open bottle of buttermilk in the fridge, and you are not sure how long it has been standing there.
 And is it correct?
-Here’s how to recognize rotten buttermilk.
+Here’s how to recognize spoiled buttermilk.

 What Does Buttermilk Taste Like?

 Buttermilk has become more prevalent in cooking.
 It is actually created as a by-product of butter, so it has a different texture and taste compared to milk.
-In general, buttermilk has a distinctive creamy, tangy, buttery and slightly acidic taste.
+In general, buttermilk has a distinctive creamy, tangy flavor and slightly acidic taste due to lactic acid bacteria.

-Now, buttermilk is different from milk and has a very sharp, strong smell, so it isn’t easy to judge whether it is spoiled or not.
+Now, buttermilk is different from regular milk and has a very sharp, strong smell, and buttery taste so it isn’t easy to judge whether it is spoiled or not.
 Such a smell on the milk would mean that the product is sour.
 So how then to decide whether buttermilk is correct or not?
-Here are some guidelines that can help you.
+Here are some guidelines on buttermilk shelf life that can help you.

 How Long Does Buttermilk Last?